jwr42/DataAnalysis/README.md

 # Exoplanet Exploratory Analysis

-Using the Julia programming language to conduct some exploratory statistical analysis on a dataset of observed exoplanets.
+Using the Julia programming language to conduct some exploratory statistical analysis on a dataset of exoplanets.

 # Features
 - Importing a 33MB CSV file